 That's just a projection, mind you, but VoIP prices really did decline by between 2% and 3% annually in both 2017 and 2018, the same report found, so this doesn't seem like much of a stretch.

-All businesses will save money as they switch to VoIP, though smaller businesses tend to enjoy more of the cost savings.
+All businesses will save money as they switch to VoIP, though smaller businesses tend to enjoy more savings.
 A case study featured in PC World found that when businesses with 30 phones switched to VoIP, they were able to save a monthly $1,200.

 VoIP Market Share

 The North America VoIP market specifically is projected to do the best, according to a 2019 Global Market Insights, Inc. report.
-North America might even nap a 40% share of the global VoIP market by 2025, their projections indicate.
+The continent might even nab a 40% share of the global VoIP market by 2025, their projections indicate.